hariomyadav/hocyadav.github.io/_posts/2018-01-28-HollywoodMovie copy.md

 {% include gallery caption="This is a sample gallery with **Markdown support**." %}
 </figure>

+{% include gallery id="gallery2" caption="This is a second gallery example with images hosted externally." %}

 Here's some **bold** text.

 What about a [link](https://github.com/dataoptimal)?